 All children deserve a chance—a chance to be safe, to be educated and to be themselves.
 Too often, this chance is denied to lesbian, gay, bisexual, transgender, questioning/queer, intersex, gender nonconforming (LGBTQI-GNC) and Two-Spirit* youth.
 Many of these youth are rejected by their families and bullied by their peers.
-The lack of familial and peer support can lead LGBTQI-GNC youth into the juvenile justice system, where they may also face abuse or harassment.
+The lack of familial and peer support can lead LGBTQI-GNC youth - PDF into the juvenile justice system, where they may also face abuse or harassment.

 The Office of Juvenile Justice and Delinquency Prevention (OJJDP) is the only federal agency focused solely on the needs of youth in the juvenile justice system—and that includes LGBTQI-GNC and Two-Spirit youth.
 We must acknowledge the challenges that this youth population faces every day and the opportunities that we all have to help them succeed.